2026 Guide to MOFA, Apostille, and Document Attestation

 8. Step-by-Step Attestation Process (General Guide)

-Step 1: Print the Certificate/Diploma
+Step 1: Print the Certificate / Diploma

 Step 2: Notarize (if required)

-Some countries require local notarization.
+Some countries require local notarization before further processing.

 Step 3: Submit to DFA (Philippines)